floragunncom/search-guard-docs/auditlogging.md

 searchguard.audit.type: com.example.MyCustomAuditLogStorage
 ```

-Make sure that the class is accesible by Search Guard by putting the respective `jar` file in the `plugins/search-guard-2` folder.
+Make sure that the class is accessible by Search Guard by putting the respective `jar` file in the `plugins/search-guard-2` folder.